-Zoo curators will be able to monitor animals without the need to go to the desired exhibit.
-Moreover, curators will be able to go back in time-since streams will be digitally archived-to learn more about animals' everyday patterns.
+The primary role of zoo curators is to monitor and care for the animals in their exhibits.
+The zoo curators will be able to monitor animals without the need to go to the desired exhibit.
+Ideally, this will improve the zoo curators' effectiveness because they will be able to be in more places than before.
+Additionally, curators will be able to go back in time-since streams will be digitally archived-to learn more about animals' everyday patterns.